ivona13/argocd-notifications/README.md

 * Set environment variable <code>ARGO_USERNAME</code> or use default 'admin'
 * All environment variables can be overridden inside the application

-* To enable applying configMap manifest files to your cluster, do the following:

-    1. Create a Cluster role with the resource you need (configmaps in this example)

-    ```
-    kubectl create clusterrole deployer --verb=get,list,watch,create,delete,patch,update --resource=configmaps
-    ```
-    2. Bind it to your service account
-    ```
-  	kubectl create clusterrolebinding deployer-srvacct-default-binding --clusterrole=deployer --serviceaccount=default:default
-    ```

-* Enter <code>argocd-notifications-cm</code> yaml file to apply to the cluster or skip it if it already exists, e.g.
+* Enter path name to <code>argocd-notifications-cm</code> yaml file to apply to the cluster or skip it if you already have one

+    Example of the <code>argocd-notifications-cm</code> yaml:

     ```yaml
     kind: ConfigMap
     apiVersion: v1